OpenBMB/BMList/README.md

 ## Big Model Gallery

-We also host a big model gallery to present figures about big models.
+We also host a gallery to present figures about big models.
 Currently, there are five figures, previewed below, and any ideas for new figures are welcomed!

 ### Big Model Trend